Optimal modularity and memory capacity of neural reservoirs: Methods

 Here $f$ is the reservoir activation function, $g$ is the readout activation function, and $[a:b]$ denotes the concatenation of two vectors.
 Often $f$ is chosen to be a sigmoid-like function such as tanh, while $g$ is often taken to be linear~\cite{Lukosevicius2009}.
 However in our case we use a general sigmoid function:

-with parameters $a=1$, $b=1$, $c=1$, $k=10$, and $d=0$ giving a non-linear threshold-like activation function making it a \emph{complex contagion} like other neuron models (e.g. integrate-and-fire, Hopfield, or Wilson-Cowan models).
+with parameters $a=1$, $b=1$, $c=1$, $k=10$, and $d=0$ giving a non-linear threshold-like activation function making it step-like in shape and a \emph{complex contagion} like other neuron models (e.g. integrate-and-fire, Hopfield, or Wilson-Cowan models).
 For the readout neurons, $g$ is chosen to be a step function: